KristiyanGeorgiev1996/ThePythonWay/01.Programming-Basics-Python/READMe.md

 # Programming Basics with Python

-This module presents the fundamentals of programming using Python.
-The focus is on building core programming skills through structured problem-solving and practical exercises.
+This module covers the fundamental concepts of programming using Python, focusing on building a strong foundation through structured problem-solving and practical exercises.

 ---

 ## 📚 Overview

-This section applies fundamental programming concepts by solving a variety of algorithmic problems.
+The content in this section demonstrates core programming principles applied through a wide range of algorithmic problems.
-All solutions are implemented in Python, with an emphasis on clarity, structure, and logical thinking.
+All solutions are implemented in Python with an emphasis on clarity, structure, and logical reasoning.

+In addition to solutions, each topic includes dedicated **lecture materials** that explain the underlying concepts in detail.

 ---